Alimisolution/e-commerce/README.md

-# E-Store is a e-commerce platform(website) where peple can buy and order for clothes, electronics and many more from online.
+# E-Store is a e-commerce platform(website) where people can buy and order for clothes, electronics and many more from online.

 # How to use this app